Tropical Storm Debby (2012): Tornadoes

+Throughout the nearly three-day outbreak, 25 tornadoes were confirmed across Florida of which only one exceeded EF1 intensity.
+As is the case for all tropical cyclone tornado events, an unknown number of tornadoes likely went undocumented over open waters.
+The most active phase of the outbreak occurred from 10:00 a.m. on June 24 to 12:00 a.m.
+EDT on June 25 with 22 tornadoes.
+Nineteen tornadoes formed within the right-front quadrant of Tropical Storm Debby—relative to the storm's motion—while the remainder formed in the right-back quadrant.

+A tornado near New Port Richey caused major damage to five homes.
+A tornado in Hardee County felled several trees and damaged a tractor and a barn.
+In Glades County, one tornado caused minor roof damage to a barn in Muse, while the other resulted in no effects.
+In Highlands County, four homes were destroyed and twenty-four more were damaged to varying degrees by two tornadoes.
+Losses in the county reached approximately $1.4 million.
+Several homes were damaged by the two twisters in Highlands County, with one resulting in a fatality near Venus.
+The first tornado in Collier County caused minor roof damage to a few structures near Naples on June 23.
+A second tornado in the county later that day broke light poles and snapped tree limbs in North Naples, with one person being injured by a falling branch.
+Three others twisters were spawned in Collier County on June 24, though damage was no more than a few downed trees.
+A tornado in Palm Beach County damaged a few houses and some vegetation in Lake Worth.
+The other twister in Palm Beach County snapped some trees, blew a gate across a street, and broke a railroad crossing arm.
+A waterspout offshore Miami-Dade County moved inland near Golden Beach and twisted three gates and blew open a garage door.

+Elsewhere

 Offshore in the Gulf of Mexico, nine oil production platforms and one drilling rig were damaged.
 Overall, United States oil production decreased by 2%.
 On June 25, 44% of the daily oil and 33% of the daily natural gas production in the Gulf of Mexico was shut down.
 The following day, companies began returning employees to platforms and production was rapidly restored.
 A man in Orange Beach, Alabama drowned after being swept away by heavy surf.
-Off the coast of South Carolina, one person went missing and is presumed dead after rescuers failed to find him after several days.
 Heavy rainfall from Debby extended northward into southern Georgia, peaking at 12.7 in in Fargo.
 Localized and isolated flooding occurred in nearby Lowndes County, with up to 1 ft of water in the parking lot at a Sonny's restaurant in Lake Park.
 The remnants of Debby passed about 90 mi north of Bermuda on June 29 and produced tropical storm force winds on the island, but caused no damage.